Maxing Out at Wakatobi

 “Having been to Wakatobi numerous times since it first called to me in 2015, I can attest to many amazing aspects of the resort: food, luxury, friendliness, and so much more,” Paul says.
 “Those are just some of the reasons why I’m going back in December and I can’t wait!”

 1,000 Hours Under The Sea.
-That’s how a popular Australian photography magazine describes the work of Wakatobi guest Pam Osborn.
+That’s how an Australian photography magazine describes the work of Wakatobi guest Pam Osborn.
 During her time at the resort, Pam maximizes her snorkeling experiences, often devoting entire days to snorkeling the House Reef, including the seagrass meadows, with her camera in hand.
 Pam dedicated her book, Wakatobi House Reef, to the team at Wakatobi.

 Pam’s book Wakatobi House Reef, is dedicated to the team at Wakatobi.
 You download a copy > here